kdsuneraavinash/theme_provider/README.md

  ThemeProvider.controllerOf(context).loadThemeFromDisk();
 ```

-**Warning: Loading from disk will cause your app to be refreshed(which may cause a flicker)**
+**Warning: Loading the theme will redraw you app.**
+So if you loaded the theme immediately at startup, user will see a fliker.

-So it is recommended that if you use this feature, show a splash screen or use a theme agnostic startup screen
+So it is recommended that if you want to load the theme at startup,
+show a splash screen or use a theme agnostic startup screen
 so the refreshing won't be visible to the user.

 Example: Login screen may be designed so that it looks same in all screens.